Skip to content

 If you have any comments, queries or complaints about this privacy notice or the processing of your personal data please contact our Data Protection Officer.

 Alternatively, if you are not happy with the way that DCC is handling your personal data, you are entitled to appeal to the Information Commissioners Office (ICO).
-The Information Commissioners Office enforces and oversees the Data Protection Regulations.
+The Information Commissioners Office enforces and oversees the UK General Data Protection Regulations.